Skip to Content

 Get a free case evaluation

+The National Road Safety Administration estimates that road accidents cost society $871 billion a year.
 The study is based on the traffic accidents that occurred in 2010 and their economic impact; during that year, 3.9 million people suffered injuries and 24 million vehicles were damaged.

-This includes alcohol consumption, 199 billion dollars (23%); speeding, $ 210 billion (24%); not paying attention to the wheel, 129 billion dollars (15%); deaths and preventable injuries attributable to passengers who did not wear seat belts, $ 72 billion (8%).
+The study cites several behavioral factors that contributed to the enormous cost of road accidents, including speeding accidents.
+This also included alcohol consumption, $199 billion (23%); speeding, $210 billion (24%); not paying attention to the wheel, $129 billion (15%); deaths and preventable injuries attributable to passengers who did not wear seat belts, $72 billion (8%).
+Just 10 years ago, more than 3,350 people died and 54,300 were seriously injured just from excessive speed at the wheel.

 Why Is Speeding Dangerous?

-1. The vehicle and its age is one of the factors to take into account in traffic accidents.
+The vehicle and its age is also one of the factors to take into account in traffic accidents.
 The lack of maintenance of a vehicle (brakes, steering dampers, tires, lighting) is in some cases, directly responsible for the speeding accident.

 Most Common Types of Accidents Involving Speeding

-Rear end collision: It occurs when a vehicle is driving at a lower speed than the one that precedes and then gets hit on the rear.
+Rear-End Collision: This happens when a vehicle is driving at a lower speed than the one that precedes and then gets hit on the rear.
 Harmful results are usually lower because of the difference in speeds between the vehicles involved.

 Why Does Speeding Cause Accidents?

+The greater the speed, the greater the accident rate.
 According to WHO, the increase in average speed is related to the probability of the occurrence of a traffic accident, as with the severity and consequences thereof it is estimated that a 5% increase in average speed causes an increase of up to 10% in crashes causing injuries, and 20% in accidents involving fatalities.

+At higher speeds, greater driving errors.
 The National Road Safety Administration also brings important data on accidents in the United States and the incidence of errors in driving when we exceed speed limits.

 • The speed depends largely on the driver’s familiarity with the road.
 The greater the knowledge of the road, the greater the speed.